 It wasn’t long before Poppy made a reappearance, more mischievousness in mind.
 This time, she was adorning the assembled guests with little sprigs of holly.

 The sprigs weren’t as innocent as they appeared, for Poppy and I had created them the previous day from some sketches in our Creation Books.
-They would provide quite the surprise as the night wore on—especially for uptight people such as Mr. Greensworth was concerned.
+They would provide quite the surprise as the night wore on—especially for Mr. Greensworth.

 Fortunately, it wasn’t long before Mr. Greensworth found Poppy’s spiked nog and had ingested enough of the yummy goodness to make dancing-on-tabletops-with-a-lampshade-on-his-head seem like a good idea.